 Address: Viale Monte Kosica 128/134, 41121 Modena

-Tickets for Modena matches can be bought at the branches of local bank Banca Popolare Dell’Emilia Romagna, or on the gate on the day of the match from three hours before kick-off.
+Tickets can also be bought at the ticket windows of the stadium on the day of the match.
 Modena hardly ever sell out.